lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 Bootstrapping.
 Bootstrapping makes you think about whether you're really simulating the sampling process

 # Level III: Causal inference about an intervention

+CI answers questions like: What things cause people to vote for X, such that we could intervene and affect their willingness to vote for X

 Causal Inference requires causal assumptions